Covid in China: People rush to book travel as borders finally reopen

 Passport applications for Chinese citizens wishing to travel internationally will resume from 8 January, the immigration administration said.

-It follows an earlier announcement on Monday that ended quarantine policies for inbound travellers.
+It follows an announcement on Monday that ended almost three years of strict quarantine rules for arrivals.

 Travel sites have since reported a spike in traffic.